swlaschin/fsharpforfunandprofit.com/_posts/2014-01-12-roman-numeral-kata.md

 > *"Unit tests have been compared with shining a flashlight into a dark room in search of a monster.
 > Shine the light into the room and then into all the scary corners.
-> It doesn't mean the room is monster free -– just that the monster isn't standing where you've shined your flashlight."*
+> It doesn't mean the room is monster free -â€“ just that the monster isn't standing where you've shined your flashlight."*

 Now that we have the requirements, we can start writing the tests.